ysims/TopologyDataGen/DatasetCreation/Voxels/README.md

 python generate.py single [options]
 ```

-Options include `--save` for saving the grid to a file, `--draw` for drawing the grid using matplotlib.
+Options include `--save` for saving the grid to a file, `--draw` for drawing the grid using Matplotlib.
 Other options involve the number of objects.

 ## Multi Dataset